Best Pintxos in San Sebastian

 4. Pastrami sandwiches at El Bombín bar

 If you are looking for the best pintxos in San Sebastian, you can't miss El Bombín bar.
-This bar is located in the neighborhood of Gros, at 53 Zabaleta street.
 It has a nice open terrace, ideal for the few sunny days in the city.

 In case you are a beer lover, I recommend you to accompany your pintxo with a good beer of the many that are in the bar.
 As a tapa, you have to try the very famous corned beef pastrami sandwich.
 If you like Japanese food, you will be happy to know that there is a sushi menu.

-In the famous Gros neighborhood of San Sebastian, specifically at number 8 General Artetxe street, you will find the Bergara bar.
-It is one of the most famous bars in the city, due to its pintxos, both hot and cold, and its homemade desserts.
+Bergara bar is one of the most famous bars in the city, due to its pintxos, both hot and cold, and its homemade desserts.
+A classic if you book a pintxo tour in San Sebastian.

-Among the great variety of pintxos you have to choose from, I recommend the Txalupa.
+Among the wide variety of pintxos to choose from, I recommend the Txalupa.
 This pintxo is a creation of the cuisine of Bergara and its name refers to a type of boat very common in the area.
-Thus, the Txalupa is a small boat of mushrooms and prawns with cream and gratin cheese.
+Thus, the Txalupa is a small boat of mushrooms and prawns with cream and cheese au gratin.
 I assure you that the combination of flavors is spectacular, not to mention its soft texture.

 In addition to this pintxo, I also recommend the cod ajoarriero, the scallop au gratin, the duck delights and the Itxaso, which is nothing more than a monkfish medallion accompanied by a seafood cream.